Why Getting Legal Help for Hazing Allegations Is Vital

 Hazing can be as innocuous as learning to recite the Greek alphabet, memorizing the organization’s history, interviewing with current members, or volunteering at the local nursing home.
 However, hazing also often involves binge drinking, humiliation, physical activity to the point of exhaustion, and other dangerous activities that put teens at risk.

 Fraternity and Sorority Culture and Hazing

-Fraternity and sorority culture pushes for people to feel like they are a part of selective groups and that the people who are accepted into them are able to keep secrets within the organizations.
+Fraternity and sorority culture put prospective members through a rigorous pledge period.
 As a part of the process, hazing is often viewed as a rite of passage in order to join the group.
 It is commonly viewed by members of the groups as a means of building group solidarity, and the culture involved with Greek life on campus encourages loyalty to the fraternity or the sorority.

 How Schools Handle Hazing Allegations